Ransom from Home – How to close the cyber front door to remote working ransomware attacks

 In short, to close the cyber front door to ransomware, you need to protect your home network and all your endpoints (laptops, PCs, mobile devices) to be safe.
 Trend Micro can help via

-- The Home Network: Home Network Security (HNS) connects to your router to protect any devices connected to the home network — including IoT gadgets, smartphones and laptops — from ransomware and other threats.
+- The Home Network: Trend Micro Home Network Security (HNS) connects to your router to protect any devices connected to the home network — including IoT gadgets, smartphones and laptops — from ransomware and other threats.

-- Desktop endpoints: Trend Micro Security (TMS) offers advanced protection from ransomware-related threats.
+- Desktop endpoints: Trend Micro Maximum Security offers advanced protection from ransomware-related threats.
 It includes Folder Shield to safeguard valuable files from ransomware encryption, which may be stored locally or synched to cloud services like Dropbox®, Google Drive® and Microsoft® OneDrive/OneDrive for Business.

 - Mobile endpoints: Trend Micro Mobile Security (also included in TMS) protects Android and iOS devices from ransomware.